If you are reading this article that means you are searching for some practical kettlebell benefits that can add value to your training.

 There are more than 52 variations of exercises you can perform with the help of a kettlebell that makes it a complete workout solution.

 It’s March 2020 guys and the world is going through this deadly COVID-19 pandemic.

-It’s a time when I truly realized the effectiveness of kettlebell workout while you are stuck at home.
-Its been 9 days since the lockdown has taken place and most of the people are stuck in their home with minimum equipment.
-I had a set of kettlebells (18 kg each), few difference resistance bands and a pullup bar.
+It’s a time when I truly realized the effectiveness of a kettlebell workout while you are stuck at home.
+It’s been 9 days since the lockdown has taken place and most of the people are stuck in their homes with minimum equipment.
+I had a set of kettlebells (18 kg each), few different resistance bands, and a pullup bar.

-After a few days of struggle with the minimum equipment, I am doing pretty good now and appreciating myself for purchasing this set of kettlebell.
+After a few days of struggle with the minimum equipment, I am doing pretty good now and appreciating myself for purchasing this set of kettlebells.